 Technology, Vocational, Information and Business Education

-The Head of Faculty is Mrs N Everson.
+Welcome to the TVIBE Faculty.
+The Head of Faculty for TVIBE is Mrs N Everson.

 The Head of Technology is Mrs L Marshall.

-The Technology Department consists of 12 well-qualified staff who deliver Technology across all the Key Stages.
-Technology is currently undergoing a renaissance and there are A Level classes in the subjects of Textiles, Food, Systems and Control and Graphics.
+The Technology Department consists of 9 well-qualified staff who deliver Technology across all the Key Stages.
+There are currently A Level classes in the subjects of Food, Graphics, Systems and Control, and Textiles.

 A wide range of practically-based GCSE Design and Technology subjects are offered.
-These include Electronic Products, Food Technology, Graphic Products, Industrial Technology Engineering, Resistant Materials and Textiles.
+These include Catering, Electronic Products, Engineering, Food Technology, Graphic Products, Resistant Materials and Textiles.
 Whilst there is a large practical element to these courses there is also a wide-ranging theoretical background to each Design and Technology area that students must master.
-A GCSE Catering course at Level 2 is also available to students.

-Interactive white boards are available to teaching staff in specialist rooms and the Department has access to its own specialist ICT suites.
+Interactive white boards, CAD and CAM systems, laser cutters and 3D printers are available to teaching staff in specialist rooms and the department has access to its own specialist ICT suites.

 The Head of Vocational Education is Mr S McKay.

-The Vocational Education Department’s objective is to follow the Applied Learning ethos of ‘learning by doing’.
-As such the VE Department offers a wide range of Business and Vocational courses.
-The Department offers a range of Level 3 BTEC courses in Health and Social Care, Children's Care, Learning and Development, Business and Travel.
-Level 2 courses are available in BTEC Business, Travel, Health and Children’s Development.
+The Vocational Education (VE) Department’s objective is to follow the Applied Learning ethos of ‘learning by doing’.
+As such the VE Department offers a wide range of business and vocational courses.
+The department offers a range of Level 3 BTEC courses in Health and Social Care, Business, Travel and Young Enterprise.
+Level 2 courses are available in BTEC Children's Play, Learning and Development, Travel and Work Skills.

 All subjects are delivered by specialist teachers and students have computer access every lesson.
-Rooms throughout the Department are equipped with interactive whiteboards.
-The VE Department’s teaching is practically based and many educational visits are undertaken by the Department.
+Rooms throughout the department are equipped with interactive whiteboards.
+The VE Department’s teaching is practically based and many educational visits are undertaken by the department.
 These visits enhance the students understanding of the subjects they are taught.
-The Department is proud of its industrial links which include Nokia, The Hogs Back Brewery, The Merlin Group and Proctor and Gamble.
+The department is proud of its industrial links which include The Hogs Back Brewery, Go Ape, local care homes and primary schools, The Merlin Group and Proctor and Gamble.

-The Head of Vocational, Information and Business Education is Mr M Powell.
+The Head of Vocational, ICT and Business Education is Mr M Powell.

-The VIBE Department consists of seven IT specialist teachers and three Business and Economics teachers.
-All are fully dedicated to raising standards in their specific subject areas and have contributed to the Department’s excellent reputation for achieving outstanding examination results at all levels.
+The VIBE Department consists of six ICT and Computing specialist teachers and four Business and Economics teachers.
+All are fully dedicated to raising standards in their specific subject areas and have contributed to the department’s excellent reputation for achieving outstanding examination results at all levels.

 A wide range of IT examination courses are run including GCSE and A Level Computing, Cambridge Nationals, the European Computer Driving Licence, Creative iMedia and A Level Applied ICT.
 There is a strong emphasis on programming in all years and some students are now writing their own applications.